QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 - Uninstall QWT 4.1.69-1, using the standard procedure from the system control panel of Windows.
 This will most likely result in a crash with the error INACCESSIBLE BOOT DEVICE, especially if the PV drivers were installed with QWT.

-- Restart Windows again, hitting the F8 key, select the restart menu, and there select a start in safe mode.
+- Restart Windows again, hitting the F8 key, select the restart menu, and then select a start in safe mode.

-- The system will start gain, but in a rather useless way.
-Just shut it down, and reboot again.
+- The system will start again, but in a rather useless way.
+Just shut it down and reboot again.

 - Now Windows will start normally.
 Check in the control panel, if there are any Xen drivers left.
 If so, uninstall them.

-- In the Windows device manager, check if there is still a (probably non working) Xen PV disk device.
+- In the Windows device manager, check if there is still a (probably non-working) Xen PV disk device.
 If so, uninstall it.

-- In the control panel, check again, if the Xen drivers are removed.
+- In the control panel, check again if the Xen drivers are removed.
 A Xen Bus Package (version 8.2.1.8) may remain and cannot be removed, but does no harm.
 Any other Xen drivers should have disappeared.

 Windows 10 and 11